Safe and Supportive Schools Self-Reflection Tool

-This self-assessment tool for schools is designed to assess current activities and strategies that the staff and programs in your school engage in to create a supportive school environment.
-This tool is intended to assist with documenting current practices that support students` behavioral health at all intervention levels, ranging from the whole school community to individual students that require more intensive supports.
+The goal of the self-reflection (or self-assessment) Tool is to catalyze a reflective and creative inquiry-based, year-long or multi-year process to create and enhance a school’s work to become more safe and supportive for the entire school community (including but not limited to: students, staff, families, and community partners).
+This tool is intended to assist with documenting current practices that support students` behavioral health ranging from the whole school community to individual students that require more intensive supports.
 It also examines the role of various school professionals and staff in providing these supports.
-This tool provides a general guideline for strategies to implement in the future.
-The state`s Task Force on Behavioral Health and Public Schools (BHPS) drafted this tool and the Department will be periodically updating and revising it.
+This process enables schools to identify their most pressing local priorities and create action plans that can be incorporated into School Improvement Plans to address these priorities.
 It may be helpful to revisit your school`s responses to this tool on a regular (e.g., quarterly, annual) basis to review progress and continually work towards full implementation on a range of practices that address and remove the barriers to learning.

 - For School Team Members: How to get usernames/passwords